-In addition to the ratios the following guidelines shall be used when planning supervision for all church gatherings where children will be in attendance:
+In addition to the ratios, the following guidelines shall be used when planning supervision for all church gatherings where children will be in attendance:

 - 1. Two adult rule: There must be two adults in each classroom for all gatherings, which take place within the church building with the exception of Sunday mornings and high attendance events such as Wednesday evenings and Sunday evening activities during which time there are additional Sunday School Superintendents, Chairpersons, Chaperones, etc, attending to the need of children and student programs/activities. - 2.
 An adult is considered to be anyone 18 years of age or older and five years older than the group for whom they are providing supervision.
 Volunteers or workers under 18 years of age must be paired with an adult.
 Summer Camp Directors must be at least 22 years of age. - 3.
-Married couples only count as one unit thus requiring another adult to be present to meet recommended ratios.

-- 4. Appropriate Touch use a side hug, high five, or a pat on the back.
+Married couples only count as one unit thus requiring another adult to be present to meet recommended ratios. - 4.
+Appropriate Touch use a side hug, high five, or a pat on the back.
 Never give a full frontal hug. - 5.
 All activities/programs involving children/students should occur in a room with a windowed door or a "half door" of which the top half is left open or a full non windowed door must be left open. - 6.
 Groups of fewer than four persons should be in open visible areas and not meet in closed rooms or obscured places. - 7.
 Unauthorized visitors will not be allowed to remain with the group. - 8.
 Children should not be allowed to leave the designated meeting area without written permission and supervision.
 Children should only be released to an appropriate adult. - 9.
 Children/Students should be in a designated program area or be with a parent or in childcare. - 10.
 Parents should sign child into the room of the program/activity (third grade and under).
 If the child is moved to a different room or area for any reason, parents will be informed of new location for pickup. - 11.
 All trips for children and students through grade 12 will require a written and signed document of parental permission for groups who leave the church property. - 12.
-On overnight trips in hotels, adult and students will have separate rooms.
+On overnight trips in hotels, adults and students will have separate rooms.
 Creative monitoring is essential and should be determined prior to arrival.
-If lodging is a cabin with multiple beds, at least 2 adults will be present. - 13.
+If lodging is in a cabin with multiple beds, at least two adults must be present. - 13.
 For offsite trips, the drivers should have at least 2 student riders in the vehicle and another adult.
 Plan for everyone to meet at the location or provide transportation from the church with adults driving. - 14.
 Periodically, local trips for students may be taken for which verbal permission will be sought if written consent was not obtained.
 The supervisory volunteer or staff person will speak with the parent or guardian confirming that the student may participate in the activity with church sponsored transportation to and from.
-The supervisory volunteer or staff person shall document the activity, date, permission granted and from whom. (i.e. Afterglows, local Dairy Queen, etc.) - 15.
+The supervisory volunteer or staff person shall document the activity, date, permission granted and from whom. (i.e. shopping mall, local ice cream shop etc.) - 15.
 Attendees at off-site events will be monitored by adult chaperones upon arrival and departure of the property and premises in accordance with the proper ratios as stated herein. - 16.
-Provision will be made to have access to a telephone for emergency purposes at all times. - 17.
-As a means of good record keeping and communication between parents, staff and any volunteers, the enclosed Accident Report Form will be filed with the Director of the corresponding ministry area.
+Provision will be made to have access to a telephone for emergency purposes at all times.